 Celebrities with oval-shaped faces: George Clooney, Kanye West, Idris Elba, Justin Bieber

 What looks good: “Oval-shaped silhouettes are great palates for nearly any style,” Biggs explains.
-He recommends a high-volume pompadour with a squared-off beard and some Aviator shades for extra cool factor.
+He recommends a high-volume pompadour with a squared-off beard and some Aviator shades for the extra cool factor.

 Quite similar to an oval face, an oblong face tends to be longer and with less width in the center.
 The forehead, cheeks, and jawline share the same approximate width, and with a longer, pointier chin.